Get the "FAQs" and the "facts".

 "Expensive" is a relative term.
 Something is only deemed expensive when you compare its price to something else ("an airplane ticket for a trip is expensive compared to four tanks of gas"), or when the price is deemed to be excessive for the value received ("I spent way too much at that restaurant for such poor food").
 No one complains about something being expensive if the satisfaction, or value, derived from it meets or exceeds expectations.

 With financial advice, the value you receive can sometimes be measured in objective numbers.
-You might take the amount you spent on professional advice and compare it to the money you save or gain because of the advice, perhaps through a smart tax choice or a wise investment decision.
+You might compare the amount you spent on professional advice to the money you save or gain because of the advice.
+This might be through a smart tax choice or a wise investment decision.
 When measured this way, you'll often find incredible value in working with a good financial planner.
 Especially over the long-term.
 There is a multitude of research that supports this.

 If you are interested in learning more about financial planning, let's meet.
 I don't need to sell you on financial planning services.
 You just need your questions about it answered so you can see if there's enough value for you.